Updated June 2026

 - Running

-Sample CrossFit Distance WOD
+Sample distance WOD

 - Duration: 30-40 minutes

-- Equipment Needed: Running shoes, rowing machine, dumbbells, timer.
+- Equipment needed: Running shoes, rowing machine, dumbbells, timer.

 - 5-7 minutes of light cardio (jump rope, brisk walk, etc.).